yt-dlp/yt-dlp/CONTRIBUTING.md

 $ hatch run setup
 ```

 The above command will install a `pre-commit` hook so that required checks/fixes (linting, formatting) will run automatically before each commit.
-If any code needs to be linted or formatted, then the necessary changes will be made, but the commit will be blocked; you can review the edits and re-commit the fixed version.
+If any code needs to be linted or formatted, then the commit will be blocked and the necessary changes will be made; you should review all edits and re-commit the fixed version.

 After this you can use `hatch shell` to enable a virtual environment that has `yt-dlp` and its development dependencies installed.